Hotel in Italy

 At a minimum, I want wireless networking (WIFI, pronounced WEE FEE in Europe) available in my room.
 Read the fine print.
 Some hotels offer WIFI only in the lobby and public spaces.

 I also prefer bathtubs to showers, although they’re becoming increasingly rare.
-When traveling in the summer, I choose rooms with air conditioning, even in the north and definitely in the south.
+When traveling in the summer, I choose rooms with air conditioning, even when I’m traveling in the north and definitely when I’m traveling in the south.
+Summers are, regrettably, getting hotter.
+If you choose to travel during the summer months, do yourself a favor and make sure your room is air conditioned.

 A fridge is also a necessity to store breakfast and picnic food.

-And I like rooms with a balcony or terrace overlooking a view or at least a garden.
+And I like rooms with a balcony or terrace or at least a garden.

 TIP: Pack a soft-sided, collapsible insulated bag.
 You’ll find it invaluable for keeping food cool-ish during transit.
 We fill ours with yogurts, cheeses, vegetables, and fruits, and buy fresh buns at local bakeries to make picnic lunches.